-Perhaps the most talked about union at the moment is the Transport and General Workers' Union - that big, ungainly and redoubtable animal.
-All seem to agree that itls far too big and too undemocratic.
-Some would destroy it at once, others would reform it, and a few would rejoice in it's dismemberment into more homely portions.
+PERHAPS the most talked about union at the moment is the Transport & General Workers' Union-that big, ungainly and redoubtable animal.
+All seem to agree that it's far too big and too undemocratic.
+Some would destroy it at once, others would reform it, and a few rejoice at its dismemberment into more homely portions.

-But many oldre members of the union, remember past labour struggles, hesitate to attack its fabric.
-The oldest dockers, for example, remember the days when their calling was the most depressed of any, when wages were very low, work casual and always uncertain; when men were often, in their hunger, forced to fight like animals for a day's work, and when the pub-owing steveadore robbed them of half their miserable wages.
+But many older members of the union, remembering past labour struggles, hesitate to attack its fabric.
+The oldest dockers, for example, remember the days when their calling was the most depressed of any, when wages were very low, work casual and always uncertain; when men were often, in their hunger, forced to fight like animals for a day's work, and when the pub-owning stevedore robbed them of half their miserable wage.

-The contrast these days with their later position, especially after 1920, when wages rose above those of many skilled men, the "slave" marked was curtailed and most of the old abuses abolished.
-These men say: "Without our inion this could not be.
-As clumsy as it is, we don't want to wreck it".
+They contrast those days with their later position, especially after 1920, when wages rose above those of many skilled men, the "slave" market was curtailed and most of the old abuses abolished.
+These men say: "Without our union this could not be.
+As clumsy as it is, we don't want to wreck it."
 Certainly, without the struggle, the solidarity and the discipline of the dockers' organisation, these fruits would not have been gathered.

-A similar, though less dramatic story is told of the London busmen, the unskilled factory workers, women industrial workers and others.
-Organisation and strike actions have raised their living standard and position in society.
+A similar, though less dramatic story is told of the London busmen, the unskilled factory labourers, women industrial workers and others.
+Organisation and strike action have raised their living standard and their position in society.

 But these replies, sincere as they are, do not meet the main objection.
-The T. & G.W.U. is a hugh union, formed by amalgamation and a policy of recruiting "everybody from midwives to gravediggers", and the brightest battle honours on the union's flag belong to preamalgamation days.
-The dockers greatest vicories, for example, were achieved by the old Dockers' Union, before it was swallowed up by the T. &.
-G.W.U.
+The T. & G.W.U. is a huge union, formed by analgamation and a policy of recruiting "everybody from midwives to grave-diggers", and the brightest battle honours on the union's flag belong to pre-amalgamation days.
+The dockers' greatest victories, for example, were achieved by the old Dockers' Union, before it was swallowed by the T. & G.W.U.